 An open mind

-Auroville asks something different from its visitors than most destinations.
-It asks you to slow down, pay attention, and engage with ideas that might make you uncomfortable.
+Auroville asks something different from its visitors than most destinations do.
+It asks you to slow down, pay attention, and sit with ideas that might unsettle you.
 The reward is unlike anything else in India — or anywhere.
-But you have to show up properly to receive it.
+Show up properly, and it's yours to receive.